gumpu/GalaxyNGV2/README.md

 The name is currently GalaxyNGV2 but that just a working name and is likely to change.

 ## Technology

 The server is written in Python and is as platform independent as possible.

-The client technology is to be decided.
-Most likely javascript / HTML5.

-The plan is to have it available on as many platforms as possible.
+The client will be created using Godot this to have it available on as many platforms as possible.

 vi: spell spl=en